poppa-squat/skeletal-subspace-deformation/README.md

 **This repository contains source only — it will not build as-is.** The dependencies and the reference binaries are deliberately not redistributed here.
-To build it you need `external/src/` populated with:
+To build it you need `external/src/` with:

 | Dependency | Version |
 |---|---|